App Logo

 Plugin Interface

-Every plugin must implement the base Plugin interface:
+Every plugin must implement this:

 type Plugin interface {